empathicai21/Empathic-AI-Research/docs/E2E_TEST_RUNBOOK.md

 Caution:
 - Do NOT run the destructive reset steps unless you intend to wipe data.
 They’re clearly marked as DANGEROUS.
-- For Neon/Postgres, prefer the non‑destructive row clear (TRUNCATE) when you need a clean slate without dropping tables.
+- For managed Postgres (e.g., Supabase), prefer the non‑destructive row clear (TRUNCATE) when you need a clean slate without dropping tables.

 ## 0) Prereqs